French police arrest far-left suspect after rail sabotage – DW – 07/29/2024

 In response to the incident, Darmanin said that 50 drones, 250 rail security agents and 1,000 maintenance workers were deployed to tighten security along the 28,000-kilometer (17,400-mile) high-speed train network.

-Darmanin also confirmed that authorities arrested 45 members of the Extinction Rebellion direct action environmental group.
+Darmanin also confirmed that authorities had arrested 45 members of the Extinction Rebellion direct action environmental group.
+They had planned actions to protest the social and ecological consequences of the Olympics.

 Meanwhile, in a new incident, police said the fibre optic networks of several telecommunications operators had been "sabotaged" in six areas of France on Monday.